shawinbetter/UIC-Java-Project---Eletricity-Company/README.md

 # electricityCompany
-Final project for java class.
+Final project for Cource Object-Orinted Programming.
 A command line interface and simple gui